ryan-hebert/PokemonTypeClash/README.md

 **"Permission denied" on downloaded executable**
 - The pre-built executables have proper permissions set
-- If you still get permission errors, run: `chmod +x PokemonTypeClash`
+- If you still get permission errors, run: `chmod +x PokemonTypeClash.Console`

 **API errors or timeouts**
 - Check your internet connection